Some of The Best Back Exercises Add More Shape and Size

 When you see wide lats on a figure competitor, they are often built two-fold, in width and in thickness.
 You don’t want frail and thin lats on stage that look like one of those skydiving suits with a thin flap that angles downward.
 As a figure competitor, building a solid back will help propel your training, posing, and overall physique.

-In order to really execute that back pose, to help draw that wide illusion, you will need to build some thickness to your lats.
-Back thickness is built by doing rowing movements that help to build your back from the inside out such as barbell rows, dumbbell rows, cable rows, seated rows, machine rows, Hammer Strength rows, T-bar rows… Your rowing options are virtually endless.
+To really execute that back pose, to help draw that wide illusion, you will need to build some thickness to your lats.
+Back thickness is built by doing rowing movements such as barbell rows, dumbbell rows, cable rows, seated rows, machine rows, Hammer Strength rows, T-bar rows… Your rowing options are virtually endless.

 HOWEVER, don’t row your back into exhaustion.
 Yes, there are many, MANY rowing exercises to choose from.
 It is best to choose only one rowing movement per back workout.
 The training trick is muscle stimulation, not muscle exaggeration.